avandrade/obsidian-vault/cinch/tickets/SCD-98.md

 When you send audiences as an Identify call, Personas includes a boolean trait that matches the name of the audience.
 When a user enters an audience the boolean is set to true and when they exit the boolean is set to false.

+### Identify call for computed traits
+When you send computed traits as an identify call, Personas sends a similat call with the computed value for that trait.
+In the example below, the trait total_revenue_180_days includes the calculated value of 450.00

+### Warehouse schema for Personas identify call
+Personas identify calls appear in your data warehouse using a similar format as normal connections identify calls.
+Personas identyfy calls appear in two tables per Persona space
+These tables are named with a prefix of personas_, then the Personas space na